 Northern Vietnam is stunning country.
 The iconic terraced rice fields, improbably steep limestone karsts, distinctive colorful clothes of the local hill tribe members… As a traveler, it can feel like you’ve stepped into a fairytale world.

 The popular tourist town of Sapa is considered the must-see town of this must-see region of Vietnam, but I’m here to tell you it’s overrated.
-In 2018 I rode my bicycle through northern Vietnam and experienced better scenery, more interesting towns, and more pleasant vibes in a number of other places.
+I spent weeks riding my bicycle through northern Vietnam and experienced better scenery, more interesting towns, and more pleasant vibes in a number of other places.

-But if you enjoy off-the-beaten-track travel, uncrowded trekking, getting around on your own, and actual authentic interactions, I highly recommend you visit one (or many!) of these Sapa alternatives in northern Vietnam.
+If you enjoy off-the-beaten-track travel, uncrowded trekking, getting around on your own, and actual authentic interactions, I highly recommend you visit one (or many!) of these Sapa alternatives.
+The far north is one of the most spectacular places to visit in Vietnam, which is saying a lot in a country with such abundant scenic beauty.

 I almost hesitate to spill the secret for fear of these places becoming more like Sapa.
 But truth be told, the word is already out and these places do see some travelers.
 They have less tourism infrastructure than Sapa, but no one will be shocked to see you there.
 Plus, if you’re already here looking for Sapa alternatives, you’re probably the type of traveler who will appreciate and respect these special places.